lo3ys/AI/NeuralNetwork/JAVA/README.md

 Detailed Neural Network with a Matrix class for calculation.

 work on processing
-work on a pure java version
+I work on a pure java version

 for using  contructor :